Research Overview

 Learn More

-Biotechnology Development
+Biotechnology development

 We are passionate about developing, improving and repurposing high-throughput technologies for gaining insight into bacterial communities.